MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-jdk-long-term-support.md

 # Java support on Azure and Azure Stack

-Java developers on Azure and Azure Stack can build and run production Java applications with different versions of Java and distributions of OpenJDK.
-Developers can use any Java runtime they want for most of the Azure services, except for services Microsoft manages the Java runtime.
+Java developers on Azure and Azure Stack can build and run production Java applications with different versions of Java and OpenJDK.
+Developers can use any Java runtime they want for most Azure service.

-## Managed JDK
+## Services with Managed JDK

-For the following services, the JDK is managed by Microsoft:
+For the following services, the default JDK is managed by Microsoft:

 * Azure App Service on Windows
 * Azure App Service on Linux